-Program Attributes standard industry practice.
-Example: CFL rebate New Construction (NC) Definition: A program that intervenes during building design to support the use of more- efficient equipment and construction practices.
-Baseline = Building code or federal standards.
-Efficient Case = The program's level of building specification Example: Building shell and mechanical measures Retrofit (RF) Definition: A program that upgrades existing equipment before the end of its useful life.
+Program Attributes Definition: A program in which the customer is incented to purchase or install higher efficiency equipment than if the program had not existed.
+This may include retail rebate (coupon) programs, upstream buydown programs, online store programs or contractor based programs Time of Sale as examples.
+(TOS) Baseline = New equipment.
+Efficient Case = New, premium efficiency equipment above federal and state codes and standard industry practice.
+Example: CFL rebate Definition: A program that intervenes during building design to support the use of more-efficient New equipment and construction practices.
+Construction Baseline = Building code or federal standards.
+(NC) Efficient Case = The program's level of building specification Example: Building shell and mechanical measures Definition: A program that upgrades existing equipment before the end of its useful life.
 Baseline = Existing equipment or the existing condition of the building or equipment.
-A single baseline applies over the measure's life.
+A single Retrofit (RF) baseline applies over the measure's life.
 Efficient Case = New, premium efficiency equipment above federal and state codes and standard industry practice.
 Example: Air sealing and insulation Early Replacement (EREP) Definition: A program that replaces existing equipment before the end of its expected life.
 Baseline = Dual; it begins as the existing equipment and shifts to new baseline equipment after the expected life of the existing equipment is over.
 Efficient Case = New, premium efficiency equipment above federal and state codes and standard industry practice.
-Example: Refrigerators, freezers Early Retirement (ERET) Definition: A program that retires duplicative equipment before its expected life is over.
-Baseline = The existing equipment, which is retired and not replaced.
-Efficient Case = Zero because the unit is retired.
-Example: Appliance recycling Direct Install (DI) Definition: A program where measures are installed during a site visit.
-Baseline = Existing equipment.
-Efficient Case = New, premium efficiency equipment above federal and state codes and standard industry practice.
-Example: Lighting and low-flow hot water measures Efficiency Kits (KITS) Definition: A program where measures are provided free of charge to a customer in an Efficiency Kit.
-Baseline = Existing equipment.
-Efficient Case = New, premium efficiency equipment above federal and state codes and standard industry practice.
+Example: Refrigerators, freezers

+Program Attributes Early Definition: A program that retires duplicative equipment before its expected life is over.
+Retirement Baseline = The existing equipment, which is retired and not replaced.
+(ERET) Efficient Case = Zero because the unit is retired.
+(EREI) Example: Appliance recycling Definition: A program where measures are installed during a site visit.
+Direct Install Baseline = Existing equipment.
+(DI) Efficient Case = New, premium efficiency equipment above federal and state codes and standard (DI) industry practice.
+Example: Lighting and low-flow hot water measures Definition: A program where measures are provided free of charge to a customer in an Efficiency Kit.
+Efficiency Kits Baseline = Existing equipment.
+(KITS) Efficient Case = New, premium efficiency equipment above federal and state codes and standard industry practice.
 Example: Lighting and low-flow hot water measures